particle-iot/vorono-iot-lamp/README.md

 ### Setup (programming guide):

-Setting up the software side if things isn't too hard.
-You'll first need to get your Photon up and running, for which the "getting started" guide in the Particle documentation is great.
-Head over, set it up, and come back once you're Photon's breathing cyan and controllable over the web (changing the D7 LED with the Tinker phone application is a good indication).
+Setting up the software side of things isn't too hard.
+You'll first need to get your Photon up and running, for which the ["getting started"](https://docs.particle.io/guide/getting-started/intro/photon/) guide in the Particle documentation is great.
+Head over, set it up, and come back once your Photon is breathing cyan and controllable over the web (changing the D7 LED with the Tinker phone application is a good indication).
 If you're facing issues, don't hesitate to ask the community, since they're extremely helpful.

-Once you're Photon works and has access to the web, head over to the web IDE.
+Once your Photon works and has access to the web, head over to the web IDE.
 The current demo does not yet take advantage of web connectivity, but this will be added soon.
 For now, go ahead and use the library system to add the "internetbutton" library to a new app you've created.
 Then, copy over the code from the main.ino file in this github repository and paste it over the contents of the new app you've made.
 Flash that to your device, and you should be good to go.

 Pressing the buttons will give you different modes: